You may have heard the terms, but what do they mean? Learn the differences.

 If you’re on the market for relief using cannabidiol (CBD), you’ve probably come across the terms “hemp oil” or “hemp-derived oil” online.
 What the heck do they mean?
 You’ve been searching for plain-old CBD oil, and now you’re wondering if there’s something you’re missing!

 The good news is, you weren’t missing much.
 The differences when evaluating hemp oil vs CBD oil basically come down to imprecise naming.
 But there may be a big difference in the final product and what it does.

 Let’s get you up to speed fast so you can choose the product that’s right for you!
 Here are the answers to your most burning questions about hemp oil vs. CBD oil:

-Is hemp the same as cannabis?
+Is hemp just like cannabis?

 Not exactly!
 Here’s the deal: Hemp is a type of cannabis plant, but cannabis isn’t always hemp.